-All transaction involving transferring registration/pedigree certificate carried out by the Registrar on behalf of the FCCV Inc. must include the microchip number of the cat/kitten to be recorded on the certificate.
+All transaction involving transferring registration/pedigree certificate carried out by the Registrar on behalf of the FCCV Inc. must include the microchip number of the cat/kitten and the PER Source Number of the breeder, to be recorded on the certificate.